 Why is this medication prescribed?

-Deucravacitinib is used to treat moderate to severe plaque psoriasis (a skin disease in which red, scaly patches form on some areas of the body) in adults 18 years of age or older whose psoriasis is too severe to be treated by topical medications alone.
-Deucravacitinib should not be taken with other medications that suppress the immune system.
+Deucravacitinib is used to treat plaque psoriasis (a condition in which red, scaly patches form on some areas of the body) and psoriatic arthritis (condition that causes joint pain and swelling and scales on the skin).
 Deucravacitinib is in a class of medications called kinase inhibitors.
-It works by blocking the action of the abnormal protein that signals cells to multiply.
+It works by decreasing the activity of the immune system.

 How should this medicine be used?